fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_5_part2.md

-# Creativity with AI: Creating Images with DALL·E APIs in Google Colab
+# Creativity with AI: Creating Images with DALL·E APIs

 ![](./images/1_8txPISBrcaXrpUFAl4w95w.jpg)

 Welcome to the mesmerizing world of AI-generated art!
-Today, we're going to explore how we can use OpenAI's DALL·E APIs to create, edit, and manipulate images directly from our Google Colab notebooks.
+Today, we're going to explore how we can use OpenAI's DALL·E APIs to create, edit, and manipulate images directly from our notebooks.
 We'll focus on a Belgian Malinois named Daisy to illustrate our examples.
 Let's dive into how we can integrate DALL·E's capabilities into our Python code.